 I just had a conversation with a buddy who will start doing telemedicine.
 He has plenty of experience dealing with patients in the urgent care but telemedicine is different.
-It requires a unique workflow which is unlike anything you do in the urgent care setting.
+It requires a unique workflow that is unlike anything you do in the urgent care setting.
 And in order to complete faster telemedicine visits, you need a strategy.

 The Urgent Care Visit